Here are the best ways to get enough calcium for strong bones and more

 Calcium, along with vitamin D, helps maintain strong bones.
 But did you know this mineral is essential for nerve and muscle function?
 Your heart can't beat without calcium.
 Getting enough calcium may also help manage PMS symptoms, reduce colorectal cancer risk, and lower blood pressure.

 Calcium is so crucial that your body keeps blood calcium levels within a narrow range.
 Without enough calcium from the diet, your body will rob calcium from your bones to maintain steady blood levels.
 For this reason, a blood test won't tell you if you are getting enough calcium from your diet.
 Knowing the best ways to get calcium and adjusting your diet (or adding supplements if needed) will help protect your bones.

-The Recommended Dietary Allowance for calcium is based on age and gender.
+The Recommended Dietary Allowance for calcium is based on age and sex.

 The daily tolerable upper intake level (UL) is 2500 mg for people 19-50 years old and 2000 mg for 51 years old and older.

 Two servings of calcium-rich foods (such as an eight-ounce glass of milk and a six-ounce carton of yogurt), plus calcium found in smaller amounts from other foods, will bring your total close to 1000 mg.

 Fortunately, there's no need to guess how much calcium you are getting!
 MyNetDiary makes it easy to track your daily calcium intake.
 In your Dashboard, select Configure Dashboard, and select calcium as the nutrient to display.
 MyNetDiary will even list your recent top calcium sources.